emrahyldrm/cloud_classifier/readme.md

 The project contains two seperate modules.
 - A web interface that was written with Ruby on Rails
-- A client-server based classifier module
+- A client-server based classifier module (ImageNet - AlexNet - Caffe)